A generalization of Tuza's conjecture: Introduction

-For a graph $G$ let $T(G)$ be the $3$-uniform hypergraph on vertex set $V(G)$, whose edges are all the triples of vertices forming triangles in $G$.
-Tuza's conjecture can be re-formulated as: \begin{conjecture} If $H=T(G)$ for a graph $G$, then $\tu(H) \le 2\nt(H)$. \end{conjecture} We propose the following generalization: \begin{conjecture} For every $3$-uniform hypergraph $H$, $\tu(H) \le 2\nt(H)$. \end{conjecture}
+For a graph $G$ let $T(G)$ be the $3$-uniform hypergraph whose vertex set is $V(G)$, and whose edges are all triples of vertices forming triangles in $G$.
+Tuza's conjecture can be written as: \begin{conjecture} \cite{tuza} If $H=T(G)$ for a graph $G$, then $\tu(H) \le 2\nt(H)$. \end{conjecture} It may well be the case that this is true for all $3$-uniform hypergraphs.